Misl3d/Coupon-Clipper-Userscripts/README.md

 # Target-Clipper
 Userscript to clip "all" the deals on  https://www.target.com/circle/deals

-There is a limit to how many coupons you can actually clip -_- the target site will just prompt you to replace already clipped coupons
+There is a limit to the number of coupons you can clip :sob:
+You will just get a prompt from target to replace clipped coupons

 ## Installation:
 1. Get [Tampermonkey](https://www.tampermonkey.net/) or other related  extenstion